Source code for architxt.metrics

 from .schema import Schema

-from .similarity import DEFAULT_METRIC, METRIC_FUNC, entity_labels, jaccard, similarity
+from .similarity import DEFAULT_METRIC, METRIC_FUNC, entity_labels, jaccard

 from .tree import Forest, NodeType, Tree, has_type